WORD+2027 is our 5th anniversary!

 University Grenoble Alpes, CEA, INSERM

-Her work addresses one of the biggest current bottlenecks in tissue engineering: how to supply blood and nutrients to lab-grown organs.
+How to supply blood and nutrients to lab-grown organs.
 Emily will share more on how human assembloids of human blood vessel organoids and vascularized organoids-on-chip for assessing systemic drug delivery.

 Dr